total-typescript/total-typescript-book/book-content/chapters/07-mutability.md

 }
 ```

 With this setup, you can't call `.push()` or modify elements in the array.
-However, methods like `map()` and `reduce()` remain accessible since these create a copy of the array, and do not mutate the original.

 ##### Option 2: Use the `ReadonlyArray` Type Helper